8th Annual Grand Point North announced

 Grand Point North's grassroots ethos brings together both big bands and local talent to synthesize the alt-americana industry at its finest.

 So, who is going to be sharing the stage with the renowned and recognized multi-instrumentalist, Grace Potter?
 Well, quite a few heavyweight names.
 Let's start with Nathaniel Rateliff & the Night Sweats: nothing like shouting 'sonofabitch' at the top of your lungs, completely immersed in merriment with fellow festivalgoers!
 Along with Nathaniel Rateliff, GPN 2018 has signed on The Magpie Salute, Caroline Rose, Darlingside, Sister Sparrow & the Dirty Birds and Mt.
 Joy.
 "We are thrilled to have Nathaniel Rateliff & The Night Sweats return to Vermont after their sold out show at the Shelburne Museum,” said Alex Crothers of Higher Ground Presents.
 "Everyone should keep their eyes peeled to our website and social media.
 We'll be announcing one more artist very soon."
-Let the suspense build...
+Well, the time has come!
+Grand Point North just announced that Jackson Browne and Ani DiFranco are the mystery artists, now completing the 2018 bill.

 What's unique about GPN is that the rest of the two-day lineup is completely homegrown.
 That's right, Grand Point North is one of the few fests that divides its lineup equally between VT bands and well-known names.
 Local acts Seth Yacovone Band, West End Blend, Harsh Armadillo, Clever Girls, JUPTR, Julia Caesar and Miku Daza will fill the rest of the two-day event... with one local name to go, as well!
 Every year since the 3rd Annual, GPN teams up with Seven Days, Vermont's free alternative newsweekly, to award one lucky local band or artist the chance to kick off the next year's festival.
 Fans of the fest are coaxed to nominate their favorite hometown talent or vote amongst chosen nominees during the month of July, and just by doing so, are placed in a raffle to win two weekend passes to the upcoming event.
 Talk about everyone wins!